Schur sector of Argyres-Douglas theory and $W$-algebra: Zhu's algebra and the ring of the Schur sector

 On the other hand, given a set of integral weights $(w_1,\ldots, w_{n}; d)$, one might try to construct a polynomial $F$ such that $F$ has an isolated singularity at the origin.
 A necessary condition for this to happen is that for each variable $z_i$, there is at least one monomial of the following form

 The degree $d$ and weights $w_i$ provide a constraint on whether such monomial is possible or not.

 Coming back to our problem of finding Zhu's $C_2$ algebras of $W$-algebra minimal models, we have already learned that the Zhu's algebra is generated by elements $W_i,i=1,\ldots, l$ with scaling dimension $d_i$.
-From the index, we have singular vectors at the level $h^\vee+k-d_i,~~i=1,\ldots, l$, and we conjecture that these singular vectors are enough to generate all relations, so the Zhu's algebra might take the following form
+From the index, we have singular vectors with scaling dimension $h^\vee+k+1-d_i,~~i=1,\ldots, l$, and we conjecture that these singular vectors are enough to generate all relations, so the Zhu's algebra might take the following form

-Each $W_i$ has degree $d_i$ and $F_i$ has degree $h^\vee+k-d_i$.
+Each $W_i$ has degree $d_i$ and $F_i$ has degree $h^\vee+k+1-d_i$.
 We would like now conjecture that the Zhu's algebra is isomorphic to a Jacobi algebra associated with a hypersurface singularity $F$ of type

 To find the explicit form of $F$, we simply write down the possible monomials from the set \ref{set} for each variable $W_i$.

 \textbf{Example 1}: Take $\fg=\fsl_3$ and $k=4$.
 The Zhu's algebra is generated by two variables $W_2, W_3$ with weights $(2,3;8)$.
 The monomials in $F$ should be degree $8$, then for $W_2$ variable, we have a monomial $W_2^4$ which is in the set \ref{set}, and for variable $W_3$, we have a monomial $W_2 W_3^2$.
 So the polynomial $F=W_2^4+W_2 W_3^2$, the Jacobi algebra is then